Abby Holland: New developments

 In 1984, Abby and Matt return to Louisiana to search for Alec, hoping that he was not killed.
 They begin living in the town of Houma, where the couple make many friends, though they usually spend their time alone.
 They soon find the Swamp Thing has taken root in the ground.
-They are approached by Jason Woodrue, who explains the situation to them, including the recent revelation that the Swamp Thing was never really Alec Holland, but simply a mass of swamp life that absorbed Holland's consciousness after consuming both his body and the remnants of his serum, with his current status the result of the ensuing identity crisis.
+They are approached by Jason Woodrue, who explains the situation to them, including the recent revelation that the Swamp Thing was never Alec Holland, but a mass of swamp life that absorbed Holland's consciousness.
 Abby later returns alone to the rooted Swamp Thing, crying and telling "Alec" that he is "human" before leaving.

 On her next visit, Abby is attacked by Woodrue who attempts to kill her repeatedly.
-The Swamp Thing unroots himself, saving Abby, and confronts Woodrue, but not before the maniac has mass murdered the entire town of Lacroix.
+The Swamp Thing unroots himself, saving Abby, and confronts Woodrue, but not before he kills the population of Lacroix.
 After ending Woodrue's threat and turning him over to the Justice League, Swamp Thing returns his attention to Abby.
 They settle the matter that he is not Alec Holland, but he is happy to have her in his life.
 They become loving and devoted friends.

 As Abby's relationship with Swamp Thing continues to grow, her marriage to Matt Cable falls apart.
 Abby spends more time with Swamp Thing, returning to the simple outdoor pleasures she enjoyed in her childhood.
 While relaxing after swimming at a lake, Abby informs him she is now working at Elysium Lawns, a home for troubled autistic children.
 Later that evening, she goes to Baton Rouge to buy supplies, but witnesses an accident while John Constantine spies on her unnoticed in the crowd.

 Abby then meets Jason Blood, who informs her the children are in danger.
 She takes this as a threat, and she warns him to not get involved.
 That night, Abby senses the coming supernatural danger at Elysium Lawns and rushes there with Swamp Thing, where they confront the demons Monkey King and Etrigan.
 Abby walks home alone in the end, and is picked up by her husband.
 She is unaware he is possessed by Arcane.